 Medicare does occasionally waive liens but the waiver application can tie up disbursement of settlement proceeds for a year or more.

-Unfortunately, Medicare recipients, their lawyers and even the liability insurers who are paying the settlement, are all individually liable for reimbursing Medicare pursuant to Centers for Medicare & Medicaid Service.
+Unfortunately, Medicare recipients, their lawyers, and even the liability insurers who are paying the settlement are all individually liable for reimbursing Medicare pursuant to the Centers for Medicare & Medicaid Service.

 These federal regulations can make insurance companies nervous when paying out money on claims where Medicare liens are involved.

-Some insurance companies will insist on issuing a single settlement check payable to plaintiff, plaintiff’s lawyer and the United States of America.
+Some insurance companies will insist on issuing a single settlement check payable to the plaintiff, the plaintiff’s lawyer, and the United States of America.

 Why does it take so long to resolve a Medicare lien?

 It is not unusual for the entire Medicare lien resolution process to take six months or longer.

 The first step is to establish a case with Medicare’s Tort Recovery Department and to obtain a list of all medical expenses that were paid.

 This list will assist your attorney in determining which charges are related to a particular injury and accident.

 A claimant can gain access to your Medicare Explanation of Benefit (EOB) through mymedicare.gov.